Why Foods Itch

 This list shows you all the foods that could cross‑react with pollen allergies.
 This does not mean that you will cross-react with all of these foods.
 Below I’ll help you narrow down possible triggers that apply to you.

-3. If you already know your pollen families
+3. If you have known pollen allergies

-Spring usually points to tree allergies.
+• Spring usually points to tree allergies.

-Summer points to grasses and mugwort.
+• Summer points to grasses and mugwort.

-Fall points to ragweed.
+• Fall points to ragweed.

-Use extra caution with the OAS foods connected to the season(s) that give you symptoms.
+Use extra caution with the OAS foods connected to the seasons that give you symptoms.

 Many people have more than one pollen family.